Square Dance Etiquette Promenaders Logo

 Know Your Capabilities

 Dance at your level.
 If a tip is above your ability, it’s courteous to sit out.
-You may join higher-level tips only if the square invites you.

 Clubs Run on Volunteers - Join a Committee